SophiaPJones/fibonaccianimation/README.md

 # sketch

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to display a fibonacci spiral and zoom in

 ## Usage